Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 What is a lead source?

-Lead sources typically refer to any tool you can use to generate leads or find leads for your sales team to try to convert users.
+Lead sources typically refer to any tool you can use to generate leads or find leads for your sales team to convert users.

-How do I know what is the best source of leads for my business?
+How do I know the best source of leads for my business?

-The best source of leads will depend on your budget, your user base, your client persona, and your products or services.
+The best source of leads will depend on your budget, user base, client persona, and products or services.

 How do I organize lead sources?